RightToPrivacy/MACcleaner/README.md

 Your hostname is logged at every public/shared LAN/Network you connect to; Stores/advertisers/hackers may collect it ]

 [ Ideal for Security/Privacy/Human Rights ]

-In certain (local) MITM attacks the attacker may spoofs your MAC address to appear to be you.
-This script may also help protect you from by continually changing your MAC address at continually changing times/addresses.
+Security Idea: in some attacks an attacker may need to spoof your MAC address.
+This tool may help narrow down an attacker via analysis.

 MAC address tracking is the basis for much of device tracking.
 Think of your MAC address as the publicly broadcasting fingerprint to your